tregota/vscode-ssh-connect/README.md

   ]
 }
 ```
-hosts can also be defined/overridden in vscode settings using "ssh-connect.hosts"
+Hosts can also be set in .vscode/sshconnect.json using "hosts" instead of "ssh-connect.hosts"